vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 I want to incentivize early contributions, so the <s>pyramind</s> scheme is as follows.

 I learned the hard way that estimating time on completing such a big project as a <big>language specification</big> is _quite_ hard.
-Nonetheless, I'm planning moving on to the alpha stage in **3-6 months** from today (August 27^th^ 2020).
+Nonetheless, I'm planning to move on to the alpha stage in **3-6 months** from today (August 27^th^ 2020).

-The eariler you contribute, the more belief you have in me, the more you shall be rewarded.
+The earlier you contribute, the more belief you have in me, the more you shall be rewarded.
 And higher reward means higher placement in the contributors list!

 The placement of your attribution depends on your _contribution score_, which is based on the amount you've contributed.
-Each month from today until the alpha stage the score multiplier is reduced proportionally.
+Each month from today until the alpha stage, the score multiplier is reduced proportionally.
-The multiplier stays the same for you throghout the months if you contribute sequantially, i.e. without cancellations.
+The multiplier stays the same for you throughout the months if you contribute sequentially, i.e. without cancellations.

 ::: spoiler An example